ilux28/crawler/README.md

 # crawler
-This application is endpoint which return list tuples conteins url and title
+This application is endpoint which return list tuples contains url and title

 Test json with urls send post request
 {